svenssonaxel/diff-format/MAIN.md

    1. Binary compatible:<br/>
       It should be possible to correctly express the difference between two binary files, even if the result isn't human readable.
    1. Usable for patching:<br/>
-      It should be possible to produce the right-hand tree exactly given the diff file and the left-hand tree.
+      It should be possible to produce the new tree exactly given the diff file and the old tree.
    1. Usable for reverse patching:<br/>
-      It should be possible to produce the left-hand tree exactly given the diff file and the right-hand tree.
+      It should be possible to produce the old tree exactly given the diff file and the new tree.
    1. Reversible:<br/>
       It should be possible to produce a diff from B to A, given a diff from A to B.
    1. Content agnostic:<br/>